Vizzuality/devismos/_docs/backenders/strategy-2021/roles/strategy.md

 ## Impact

--  Increase awareness of BE FA's needs and committments
+-  Increase awareness of BE FA's needs and commitments
 -  Ensure alignment of initiatives with the strategy
 -  Reduce team stress level by focusing on selected initiatives
 -  Improve adoption of commitments and agreements